ibm-cloud-docs/databases-for-postgresql-gen2/connecting-psql.md

 Use `psql` for direct interaction and monitoring of the data structures that are created within the database. `psql` is also useful for testing and monitoring queries and performance, installing and modifying scripts, and other management activities.

-The `admin` user comes with the PostgreSQL default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html){: .external}, that allows access to PostgreSQL monitoring views and functions.
-By default, the `admin` user does not have permissions on objects that are created by other users.
+Ensure that the user connecting to the deployment has the role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html){: .external}, which allows access to PostgreSQL monitoring views and functions.

-You must set the `admin` password before you use it to connect to the database.
-For more information, see the [Setting the Admin Password](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management&interface=ui#user-management-set-admin-password-ui) page.
+{{site.data.keyword.databases-for-postgresql}} deployments no longer include a default admin user.
+Instead, customers create a user with the 'Manager', 'Writer', or 'Reader' role using the {{site.data.keyword.cloud}} service credential interface — via UI or CLI.
+The process provides credentials for connecting to the deployment.
 {: .tip}

 ## Installing `psql`